-The Regional Anesthesiology and Acute Pain Medicine Fellowship is an educational opportunity within Mayo Clinic's Department of Anesthesiology, which has a long-standing commitment to education, research and the highest quality patient care.
+The Regional Anesthesiology and Acute Pain Medicine Fellowship is an educational opportunity within Mayo Clinic's Department of Anesthesiology, which has a long-standing commitment to education, research, and the highest quality patient care.
 Learn more about our program through the Regional Anesthesiology and Acute Pain Medicine Fellowship video.

-Regional Anesthesiology and Acute Pain Medicine fellows training at Mayo Clinic have full access to the research and education infrastructure provided by the Department of Anesthesiology and Mayo Clinic College of Medicine and Science.
+As a Regional Anesthesiology and Acute Pain Medicine fellow training at Mayo Clinic, you will have full access to the research and education infrastructure provided by the Department of Anesthesiology and Mayo Clinic College of Medicine and Science.

 Here is what Mayo's Regional Anesthesiology and Acute Pain Medicine fellows have said about the program: